veritrans/veritrans-java/docs/index.md

 # Installation

 ## Maven
-If you're using Maven as the build tools for your project, add the following dependency to your project's build definition (pom.xml):
+If you're using Maven as the build tools for your project, please add **[jcenter](https://bintray.com/bintray/jcenter)** repository to your build definition, then add the following dependency to your project's build definition (pom.xml):
 ```xml
 <dependency>
     <groupId>id.co.veritrans</groupId>